 Dear Ask Lambda Legal,

-If you have any questions, or feel you have been discriminated against because of your sexual orientation, gender identity, or HIV status, contact Lambda Legal's Help Desk at 866-542-8336 or http://www.lambdalegal.org/help.
+If you have any questions or feel you have been discriminated against because of your HIV status, please call our help desk at 866-542-8336, or see http://lambdalegal.org/help.

-Scott Schoettes is HIV project director for Lambda Legal.
+Scott Schoettes is the HIV project director for Lambda Legal.